thanhtrunghuynh93/GAGA/GAGA/README.md

 ## GAGA: Label Information Enhanced Fraud Detection against Low Homophily in Graphs (WWW '23)
-### Only use this one for reference since the code is modified already!!!
+### Only use this README for reference since the code is modified already!!!

 The PyTorch implementation of GAGA.